 For now, diamond growing labs cannot even come close to the production of natural markets, cornering only 2% of current production.

 Base on the Global Diamond Report 2014 (read here): The diamond market showed clear signs that its rollercoaster trajectory of recent years has moderated and that it is now on a path of steady, sustainable growth across every step of the value chain.

-In view of synthetic diamonds threat to the natural diamond jewelry industry, the challenge comes from undisclosed attempts to pass off synthetic stones as natural.
+In view of synthetic diamonds threat to the natural diamond jewellery industry, the challenge comes from undisclosed attempts to pass off synthetic stones as natural.